VadzimBura/bootstrap-tabdrop/README.md

 ## Example

 No additional HTML needed - the script adds it when the dropdown tab is needed.
-It also supports
+It also supports tabs that have `display: flex`.

 Direct javascript:
 ```javascript